dgw/MobilePress/readme.txt

 == Config & Settings ==

-Once successfully installed, you will be presented with a few options.
+Once MobilePress is installed, you will be presented with a few options.

 = Blog Title =